Skip to content

 Processing: steamed, rolled (sencha).

-The family awaited the results with excitement and hope – and the cup yielded even more than expected: The unique character of the Tsuyuhikari variety is beautifully reflected in the sakura aroma , in a refreshing sip and in the deep umami .
-It is no coincidence that it quickly has become one of our customers' favorites.
+The family awaited the result with excitement and hope – and the cup delivered even more than expected: the unique character of the Tsuyuhikari variety is beautifully displayed in the sakura aroma , refreshing mouthfeel and deep umami .
+It is no coincidence that it quickly became one of our customers’ favorites.

 Flavor profile and experience